emalitsa said: Your nails are absolutely stunning! such great swatches, so lovely! xx

 living-in-a-world-of-mystery said: hi there!
 I was wondering if you use anything to strengthen your nails or increase the growth of them? if so, what would you recommend?

 Currently, I’m using Butter London’s Horse Power Nail Fertilizer, and it’s worked wonders for me!
 It’s supposed to help your nails grow faster, but I find it has strengthened my nails as well.
 Not a single chipped nail in two months now!

-Anonymous asked: Which treatments do China Glaze and Sally Hansen have?
+Anonymous said: Which treatments do China Glaze and Sally Hansen have?
 Those and other general drugstore brands are the only ones I buy, as I'm not a fan of Essie and don't have any OPI near me.
 Thank you!

-josyrosado asked: Hey I have a quick question.
+josyrosado said: Hey I have a quick question.
 So I've been doing my nails every week since the new year and I'm trying to continue my goal but recently I've noticed my nails are now yellow and are peeling.
 This has never happened, I started out by using acetone remover but when my nails broke, I started using non-acetone, but I feel like that has made my nails worse.
 I want to continue doing my nails though, I removed the polish earlier tonight but I plan on doing a St. Patrick's design.
 Do you have any tips??

 Constantly using nail polish and nail polish remover (whether it has concentrated acetone or not) will definitely negatively affect your nails, so it’s important to try to use some preventative measures if you mean to keep painting your nails frequently.
 I have a regular regimen now, which means my nails are naked for at least two days a week (usually the weekend).
 Leaving your nails naked will allow them to breathe and sort of air out.
 Natural oils will be restored, and it’s those natural oils that actually help keep your nails strong.
 I also remember to apply cuticle oil to my cuticles/nails on the days when they’re naked.